DataDog/Datadog-Labs-jp/terraform-101/Lab0/README.md

 There are several ways to set environment variables in Terraform, we will make a `.tfvars` file.

 1. Open `terraform.tfvars`
-2. Enter your datadog api key and application key.
+2. Enter your datadog api key and application key for your sandbox account.

 ```
 datadog_api_key = "API KEY"